jimbaker/talks/cloud-computing-guest-lecture.md

 * Horizontal scaling (maybe include quote from Morgan at Red Hat?)
 * Latency/speed of light/round trips for protocols/data center design/using multiple data centers/eventual consistency

-# Cloud and the law

-* Data sovereignty/data residency
-* European Court of High Justice recent ruling that bilateral *safe harbor* agreement between US and EU is invalid
-* HIPAA, PII, e-commerce considerations

-Cloud services also represents opportunities to solve some of these issues - consider payment services like PayPal that represented some of the first SaaS offerings

 # SOA - Service Oriented Architecture